 This confidence has been knocked more recently through the long engagement in both Iraq and Afghanistan.
 The war in Afghanistan is Britain’s longest engagement since the nineteenth century, and while public sentiment is still generally behind engagement, Prime Minister Brown and American president Obama have been framing their words with care in the run-up to increased troop deployments, speaking of defending American and British streets from terrorism, rather than rebuilding some far away land’s political infrastructure.

-Behind Afghanistan still lurks the spectre of Iraq.
+Behind Afghanistan still lurks the specter of Iraq.
 While American troops remain with boots on the ground, pressure to disengage from Iraq is increasing — British troops withdrew from the country earlier in 2009, and publically, the United States intend to have combat troops out of the arena by August 2010, having already withdrawn from Iraq’s cities in July 2009.
 Given the strong feelings expressed by both supporters and opposers of the invasion of Iraq in 2001, the British electorate had repeatedly been informed by the government that an enquiry into the Iraq war would be held once British troops had been withdrawn.

 Following the official launch of the Iraq Inquiry on 30 July 2009, the first evidence was heard on 16 November 2009.
 According to Sir John Chilcot: